phonologus/ED/README.md

-# ED, the standard editor, now UTF8/Unicode-aware.
+# ED, the standard editor, now UTF-8/Unicode-aware.

-This is a port of the Research Unix (v10) ED, with full UTF8/Unicode support.
+This is a port of the Research Unix (v10) ED, with UTF-8/Unicode support.
 In particular, regexes and subs are fully Unicode-aware.

-The port was developed on a modern Linux (Fedora 32).
-It depends on just a few low-level kernel calls, so should be reasonably portable accross any Unix-like OS.
-I have successfully built it on Linux, macOS and OpneBSD, with both `clang` and `gcc`.

 The sources that this port began with were scavenged from the Research Unix sources available from